DEI support for Stanford SE3 Graduate Students

-The Office of Multicultural Affairs is also a resource for graduate students and researchers within Stanford's School of Earth, Energy & Environmental Sciences.
+The Diversity, Equity, and Inclusion is also a resource for graduate students and researchers within Stanford's School of Earth, Energy & Environmental Sciences.
 We work to provide students and postdocs with the latest information on funding, conferences, and student groups to help them meet their academic and outreach goals.
 If you're an SE3 student and postdoc, we encourage you to explore the different academic and cultural offerings listed below.
 We also welcome students and postdocs to visit our office located in 139, Mitchell Building.

 DARE: Diversifying Academia, Recruiting Excellence awards two-year fellowships to doctoral students in the final two years of their doctoral program who want to investigate and prepare for academic careers and whose presence will help diversify the professoriate.

 Diversity Dissertation Research Opportunity Fund: VPGE awards funding on a competitive basis to support doctoral dissertation research expenses on diversity-related topics.
 These awards are intended to pay research costs, including such costs as travel, data acquisition, translation, etc., where the dissertation topic focuses on the impact of socioeconomic status, race, ethnicity, gender, sexual orientation, work or life experiences.

 The AGEP CA Alliance Postdoc Fellowship is offered by the NSF-funded California Alliance at four top-tier California institutions--Stanford, UC Berkeley, UCLA, and Caltech--in the Mathematical, Physical Sciences and Engineering fields.
 The program also includes faculty mentoring, professional development, and academic networking opportunities.

 Minority Postdoc: An external resource for postdoc funding and professional development with an emphasis on opportunities for individuals from underrepresented groups.

 Join us in recruiting students for Stanford Earth at national conferences: